Akhil-Atyam/FLL_PathPlanner/README.md

 # FLL_PathPlanner

-Unpack this zip file and open it with pycharm.
+Unpack this zip file and open it with pycharm, but keep the spike file seperate.
+Open this in the spike app under spike prime.

 Set up your interpreter.